ARESxCyber/pwnkernel/README.md

 ## Cross-compilation

-Goal: compile binaries that run on the emulator.
-Basically follow the directions in the
+You can do `gcc -o solve -static solve.c`, and you should be able to run `./solve` in the emulator.
+However, static linking results in very large executables which take too long to send over a networked session.

-[Buildroot manual](https://buildroot.org/downloads/manual/manual.html#_using_the_generated_toolchain_outside_buildroot).
+Instead we can cross-compile dynamically-linked binaries that run on the emulator.
+Basically follow the directions in the [Buildroot manual](https://buildroot.org/downloads/manual/manual.html#_using_the_generated_toolchain_outside_buildroot).

 You can run `make sdk` to get a tar of `gcc` and other goodies.
 For